ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_PROC_PARAS\_

-SYS_PROC_PARAS\_ describes the parameters of stored procedures and stored functions.
+This meta table contains information about the parameters of stored procedures and stored functions.

 | Column name | Type          | Description                                                  |
 | ----------- | ------------- | ------------------------------------------------------------ |